taylorrain/Microridge_Curviness_Analysis/Peer_Review_1.md

 10. Yes.
 11. Yes, the instructions were clear.
 12. Yes, I got the same result.
 13. Maybe summarize the workflow section in a short simple paragraph so it’s easier to follow.
+As said in a previous point just specify where the “Files_to_analyze" folder comes from.
+Overall I found this project to be really well-thought out and thorough and I’m struggling to see anything that needs amending.